type o negative nation

-I was working at the same fucking yellow pages ad agency I'd been at for the previous few years.
-It was located in a beautiful converted granary in "old town" Gaithersburg, MD.
+I was working at an ad agency located in a beautiful converted granary in "old town" Gaithersburg, MD.
 (How can a city that's only like 75 years old have an "old town"?)

-For weeks and weeks (maybe months) we never spoke....we just smiled and waved at one another.
-I remember one evening in particular when I was so excited to walk past her at the end of the day that I forgot to bring my car keys...which meant I'd have to walk past her again as I backtracked, then walk past her a third time on the way back to my car.
+For weeks and months we never spoke....we just smiled and waved at one another.
+I remember one evening in particular when I was so excited to walk past her that I forgot to bring my car keys...which meant I'd have to walk past her again as I backtracked, then a third time on the way back to my car.
 Fighting off the mortification, I simply pulled the keys out of my pocket, pointed at them and shrugged as I walked past.

 She broke into a full laugh, and I saw out of the corner of my eye that her head had turned to watch me as I continued my walk across the parking lot.
 This sort of thing did not happen to me very often.

-She was adorable, and I was absolutely smitten... yet, I'd never spoken to her.
-I didn't even know her name.
+She was adorable, and I was absolutely smitten... yet, I didn't even know her name.

 It was the first time I'd heard her voice.
 It was playful, and vaguely impish.
 She reached out and grabbed Jeff Buckley's "Grace" out of my hands.

-We stood in the parking lot for a brief few minutes, getting to know one another.
-Her name was Morgan, and up close she seemed much more beautiful than I'd ever noticed: She was tall, with long legs and a slightly oversized mouth that made her smile that much more evocative.
-Together with her gigantic brown eyes, her ever so slight lisp and her upbeat manner, she was sort of like a beautiful little puppy with great big paws and ears.
+We stood in the parking lot for a few minutes, getting to know one another.
+Her name was Morgan, and up close she seemed much more beautiful than I'd ever noticed: She was tall, with long legs and an absolutely phenomenal smile.
+Together with her gigantic brown eyes, her ever so slight lisp and her upbeat manner, she was sort of like a beautiful little puppy.

-Conversation naturally gravitated towards music, and lo-and-behold she told me about all sorts of metal bands she'd been to see - Powerman 5000, Pantera; you know: that kids stuff.
+Conversation naturally gravitated towards music, and lo-and-behold she told me about the metal bands she'd seen - Powerman 5000, Pantera; you know: kid's stuff.